douira/chess-uni/README.md

 Compile the project with `mvn clean compile javafx:jlink` and run with `./target/schach/bin/schach`.
 The program accepts some command lines flags.
 See the user manual documents for more information.
 Code analysis and test reports can be either run through maven or the `fullReport.sh`, `testReport.sh` or `analysisReport.sh` scripts.

+## Licensing

+See LICENSE.md for more information.
+TLDR: There currently is no license.
+You have no permission to do anything with this source code.

 ## Imports

 All import sections (also in tests) should have the following structure.
 Only use `.*` imports for `.GameTestUtils.*` and `Assertions.*` and nothing else.
 Try to group imports from `schach.` by subpackage.
 Leave a empty line between imports from different packages like `java` and `schach`.